 In the heart of the Mattapoisett River Reserve lies The Bogs, a natural oasis located just minutes from Interstate 195 in Mattapoisett.
 This Coalition-owned property offers visitors a unique southeastern Massachusetts landscape to discover.
 50 acres of cranberry bogs stretch out at the entrance to the property, with wide trails leading to a large, scenic freshwater shrub swamp and 120 acres of protected forest along the back edge.

 9. New Boston Trail (Fairhaven)

 New Boston Trail is the most recent addition to the Coalition’s Mattapoisett River Reserve.
-The trailhead, located on New Boston Road in Fairhaven, will connect with The Bogs to create a network of more than five miles of trails to explore.
+The trailhead, located on New Boston Road in Fairhaven, connects with The Bogs to create a network of more than five miles of trails to explore.
 New Boston offers views into the diverse forest and wetland habitats that Mattapoisett River Reserve was created to protect, and it rewards those who slow down to look for the fine details: unfurling fiddlehead ferns in the late spring and early summer, a variety of mushrooms peeking out after rainy days, frogs hiding in muddy ponds, and the tell-tale remains of a squirrel’s afternoon pine cone snack beneath the beech trees.

 10. Mattapoisett Rail Trail (Mattapoisett)